hackkaliboi/Godirect2.0/PWA_CUSTOMIZATION_GUIDE.md

 1. Open Chrome DevTools
 2. Go to Application tab
 3. Click "Install" to simulate PWA installation
-4. Check if PWA-specific UI appears and browser elements are hidden
+4. Check if PWA-specific UI appears with full-width layout
+5. Verify browser elements are hidden

 ### Mobile Testing
 1. Open the site in Chrome on Android or Safari on iOS
 2. Look for "Add to Home Screen" option
 3. Install the app
-4. Open the installed app to see PWA-specific UI with hidden browser elements
+4. Open the installed app to see PWA-specific UI with full-width layout
+5. Verify browser elements are hidden

 ## Extending the Customization

 ### Adding New PWA Features
 1. Use the `usePWAStatus` hook to detect PWA mode
 2. Apply conditional rendering based on PWA status
-3. Add PWA-specific CSS classes
+3. Use Tailwind CSS utility classes for styling
 4. Update the PWALayout component for new UI elements

 ### Customizing Navigation